hyperledger/fabric-private-chaincode/docs/design/integrate-with-cc-tools/README.md

 ## Problem Statement

-This integration can't be done implicitly as both projects are not tailored to each other. cc-tools is created based on using standard fabric networks so it doesn't handle encryption while communicating between the ledger and peers.
-FPC also was never tested with cc-tools packages as both utilize fabric stub interface in their stub wrapper.
+This integration can't be done implicitly as both projects are not tailored to each other. cc-tools is created based on using standard Fabric networks so it doesn't handle encryption while communicating between the ledger and peers.
+FPC also was never tested with cc-tools packages as both utilize Fabric stub interface in their stub wrapper.

 The integration between FPC and cc-tools needs to occur at two distinct levels: